 Regardless of the option you choose, during the creation process you will need to provide the following information:

 - Data controller name - A descriptive name for your data controller - e.g. "Production data controller", "Seattle data controller".

 - Data controller username - Any username for the data controller administrator user.

 - Data controller password - A password for the data controller administrator user.

 - Name of your Kubernetes namespace - the name of the Kubernetes namespace that you want to create the data controller in.

-- Connectivity mode - Connectivity mode determines the degree of connectivity from your Azure Arc enabled data services environment to Azure.
-Preview currently only supports indirectly connected and directly connected modes.
+- Connectivity mode - Connectivity mode determines the degree of connectivity from your Azure Arc-enabled data services environment to Azure.
+Indirect connectivity mode is generally available.
+Direct connectivity mode is in preview.
 For information, see connectivity mode.

 - Azure subscription ID - The Azure subscription GUID for where you want the data controller resource in Azure to be created.